sariabuqoura/CISSP/README.md

       * resonable person would believe that the evidence would be destroyed if not immedialty collected or that another emergency exisit, such as physical harm
     * note : consider all employee to provide consent as term of employement for sizeing and search, to reduce time once legal permission to seize it
     * reasonable expectation of privacy : most states that employee dosent have expectation of privacy.
+  * Calling in Law Enforcement
+    * first thing in investigation decisions should we call the law enforcements.
+    * why org shy from calling authorities
+      * investigation become publish and embaress the company
+      * if authoritey came they will be compliant with the fourth amendamt and legel , which if compay made it they may not apply the same process, they will use private invesgation.
+   * Conducting the investigation
+     * key principles
+       * never conduct your investigation on actual system.
+       * nerver hack back and avenge a crime.
+       * if in doubt call in expert assistnace.
+   * Interviewing Individuals
+     *